ozcangul/aspnet-docs/aspnet/data/ef-mvc/complex-data-model.rst

 Change the connection string and update the database
 ----------------------------------------------------

-You now have new code in the ``DbInitializer`` class that adds seed data to an empty database.
+You now have new code in the ``DbInitializer`` class that adds seed data for the new entities to an empty database.
 To make EF create a new empty database, change the name of the database in the connection string in *appsettings.json* to ContosoUniversity3 or some other name that you haven't used on the computer you're using.

 .. literalinclude::  intro/samples/cu/appsettings.json
   :language: json